 - Stress is a common factor and can cause muscle tension in the jaw and all over.

 - Wear on your teeth and deterioration of muscle mass with age can cause headaches to occur.

 Prevention medications attempt to prevent migraines and headaches before the start – typically beta-blockers, antihistamines, or anti-seizure meds.
 But those meds only work for 40% of people who take them and only reduce the frequency of a headache by 50%.
 During a headache, the most effective drugs to temporarily treat symptoms are pain relievers or triptans.
 It’s recommended that meds to treat head pain be limited to no more than 2x a week to prevent unwanted side effects.

 - Physical therapy

-Contact Dr. Fisher to schedule for a consultation
+Contact Dr. David Fisher & his dentist Bellaire Team to schedule a consultation